IPBES-Data/IPBES_TCA_Ch2_Vision/input/tca_corpus/search terms/strategies_options.org.md

 "Intergenerational knowledge transmission" OR "Resource stewardship"

-# 5) Shift underlying societal norms, philosophies, and goals to align with the 2050 Biodiversity Vision and related global sustainability goals
+# 5) Shift underlying societal norms philosophies and goals

-## Inner change

-"Behavioral change" OR
-"Biophilia" OR
-"Connection with Nature" OR
-"Consumption reduction" OR
-"Dietary transition" OR
-"Ecological Connection" OR
-"Environmental Connection" OR
-"Ethical consumerism" OR
-"Food waste reduction" OR
-"Inner capacity" OR
-"Inner development goal" OR
-"Identity shift" OR
-"Inner transformation" OR
-"Lifestyle change" OR
-"Minimalism"  OR
-"Personal meaning" OR
-"Personal transformation" OR
-"Simple living" OR
-"Sustainable practices"

 ## Narrative and discourse change

 "Awareness campaign" OR
 "Behavioral nudge"  OR
-"Campaign on consumer goods" OR
 "Choice architecture" OR
 "Community dialogue" OR
 "Cultural narrative" OR